 6. The D.O.T. has ruled that airlines must now refund your checked bag fees if it loses your luggage, but I want them to refund passengers even if the bag is delayed for more than an hour.
 Refunds should be easy to apply for, and paid in cash, not vouchers.

-7. Here's one that really makes me mad: If an airline flies a route nonstop it should be prohibited from substituting a connecting flight.
+7. Here's one that really makes me mad: If an airline flies a route nonstop it should be prohibited from substituting a connecting flight as long as it still operates the nonstop in its schedule.
 I hear too many stories of passengers being notified months before takeoff that even though the airline still flies a route nonstop on a wide-body jet they're now connecting on regional jets through a hub airport.
 When you buy a steak at a restaurant the management can't substitute hamburger.

-8. Here's another one from my in-box.
-If a passenger buys a non-refundable ticket, and said passenger dies, passenger's fare must be refunded in full within 30 days, and all traveling companions must also have their fares refunded.
+8. If a passenger buys a non-refundable ticket, and said passenger dies, passenger's fare must be refunded in full within 30 days, and all traveling companions must also have their fares refunded.
 Now, the airline industry is going to say, "Yeah, well if you buy a ticket to a rock concert and you die, you don't get a refund either," but come on, you can resell the rock concert ticket or give it to someone else; not so with an airline seat.

 9. Airlines are required to publish on-time statistics for their flights, allowing passengers to avoid chronically late flights.
 But how about publishing seat pitch (i.e., legroom) data, so that consumers can avoid airlines that jam too many seats into their planes?
 Or maybe there should be mandated minimum amount of legroom.

 10. Airlines should be required to install one or two rows in the economy section with extra-wide seats (two-by-two rather than the typical three-by-three configuration) to accommodate "passengers of size," as proposed in a previous column.
 This will prevent other passengers from being squished if seated next to extra-wide seatmates.